John Witt Randall: Early life

+Education

-Randall prepared for college at Mr. Green's school in Jamaica Plain, and at the Boston Latin School, after which he entered Harvard College, graduating in the class of 1834.
-Compelled by his father to study medicine, he graduated from the Harvard Medical School (M.D., 1839), but never practiced.
+Randall attended Mr. Green's school in Jamaica Plain and at the Boston Latin School.
+He entered Harvard College, graduating with the class of 1834.

 At Boston Latin and Harvard, Randall was considered eccentric.
 Thomas Cushing, a contemporary who attended both schools with Randall, wrote that "his peculiar and marked originality of character is well remembered [by his classmates].
 Though among them, he was not wholly of them, but seemed to have thoughts, pursuits and aspirations to which they were strangers."
-Cushing recalled how Randall formed an interest in natural science while at Harvard:

-His tastes developed in a scientific direction, entomology being the branch to which he devoted himself.
-The college at that time did little to encourage such pursuits, but he pursued the even tenor of his way till he had made a very fine collection of insects, and extensive and thorough knowledge on that and kindred subjects, while his taste for poetry and the belles-lettres was also highly cultivated.
+Cushing recalled how Randall formed an interest in natural science while at Harvard, noting, "His tastes developed in a scientific direction, entomology being the branch to which he devoted himself.
+The college at that time did little to encourage such pursuits, but he pursued the even tenor of his way till he had made a very fine collection of insects, and extensive and thorough knowledge on that and kindred subjects, while his taste for poetry and the belles-lettres was also highly cultivated".

-In 1836, while a student at the Harvard Medical School, Randall accepted an appointment as consulting Zoologist to the United States Exploring Expedition, organized to explore and survey the Pacific Ocean, but resigned before the expedition set to sea in August 1838.
+In 1836, while a student at the Harvard Medical School (his father had compelled him to study medicine), Randall accepted an appointment as consulting Zoologist to the United States Exploring Expedition, organized to explore and survey the Pacific Ocean, but resigned before the expedition set to sea in August 1838.
 In an 1892 obituary notice, one scientific journal noted that Randall was known "to the present generation of entomologists as the author of two papers descriptive of the Coleptera of Maine and Massachusetts published more than fifty years ago in the second volume of the Boston journal of natural history.”
-(See bibliography below.)

-Randall's Harvard classmate Henry Blanchard, wrote that Randall was "a very learned man, and in natural science distinguished...had he been allowed by his father to follow his inclination, I have little doubt he would have been a distinguished man — distinguished as a scientist, a more useful and happier man.
+His Harvard Medical classmate, Henry Blanchard, wrote that Randall was "a very learned man, and in natural science distinguished...had he been allowed by his father to follow his inclination, I have little doubt he would have been a distinguished man — distinguished as a scientist, a more useful and happier man.
 His father was determined he should adopt medicine as a profession.
-The son might have enjoyed it as a study, but the practice of it as a pursuit would have been abhorrent.
+The son might have enjoyed it as a study, but the practice of it as a pursuit would have been abhorrent".
+Randall graduated with an M.D. from the Harvard Medical School in 1839, but never practiced.